Alton Brown: Commercials

-In 2022, he began appearing in commercials for the supplement Neuriva.
+In 2022, Brown began appearing in commercials for the supplement Neuriva.

 Twitter

 In 2012, Brown gained popularity by pioneering the use of humorous "Analog Tweets", wherein he posts pictures of hand-drawn Twitter responses on Post-it Notes which he has stuck to his computer monitor.

 The Alton Browncast

 On June 28, 2013, Alton Brown joined the Nerdist Podcast Network with his podcast The Alton Browncast, covering food news, men's style, music and other topics.
 Through February 15, 2017, 68 episodes have been produced.

 Pantry Raid and Quarantine Quitchen

 With the COVID-19 quarantine in 2020 and the subsequent delays in production on Season 16 of Good Eats (Season 2 of "The Return"), Alton took to YouTube to make two new online cooking series.

 Pantry Raid was a series of once-weekly shorts (usually released on Fridays or Saturdays) for making palatable foods while staying safe at home.
 The episodes were filmed in the Good Eats test kitchens at Brain Food Productions and consisted of Alton and a cameraman as the only personnel onsite.

 Quarantine Quitchen [aka "QQ"] started as a single livestream titled "The Browns Make Dinner", referring to Alton and his wife Elizabeth making dinner at their loft apartment in Georgia.
 After the success of the first such "episode", the once-weekly series was released live every Tuesday.
-The series ended with the last episode released on April 1st, 2021.
+The series continued off and on while the Browns went on tour in 2022, and only appeared sporadically in 2023.
+The last episode was live-streamed on July 25, 2023.